 Those methodologies may evolve in the future to take into account any improvements for example in data availability and reliability, or any developments of, but not limited to, regulations or other external frameworks or initiatives.

-The Financial Product is taking into consideration the criteria of the EU Taxonomy environmental objectives.
-It aims at considering climate mitigation and climate adaptation objectives.
+The Financial Product is not taking into consideration the criteria of the EU Taxonomy environmental objectives.